elatov/elatov.github.io/_posts/2012-12-16-vcap5-dca-objective-5-2-deploy-and-manage-complex-update-manager-environments.md

 >
 > UMDS and the Update Manager Utility are installed on your system

-Now we can configure UMDS, from &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf']);">Installing and Administering VMware vSphere Update Manager</a>&#8220;:
+Now we can configure UMDS, from "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf']);">Installing and Administering VMware vSphere Update Manager</a>":

 > **Setting Up and Using UMDS**
 > You can set up UMDS to download upgrades for virtual appliances, or patches and notifications for ESX/ESXi hosts.
 You can also set up UMDS to download ESX/ESXi 4.x and ESXi 5.0 patch binaries, patch metadata, and notifications from third-party portals.